 Once the allergen piece of the puzzle is solved, treatment is very to the point, as you will have to avoid feeding your pet that specific allergen.
 For some, this can be incredibly challenging as it’s possible for there to be a long list of allergens, making it much more difficult for the pet parent.
 In other cases, the allergen can be an incredibly common ingredient in pet food which can also provide a challenge for the pet parent to find something different that doesn’t include the ingredient.

 Our food can often offer a great solution for pet parents dealing with pet allergies as our recipes contain fewer allergy triggering ingredients.
 All Stella & Chewy’s recipes are wheat-free, yeast-free, dairy-free and nut-free – all of which can be common allergens for dogs and cats.
 Our food also has natural oils and is minimally processed, which can aid pets dealing with skin issues as a result of allergies.
 Additionally, we have many single-source animal protein recipes across our product lines, which can make it a bit easier to avoid allergens.
 We even offer some more novel proteins in our raw diets, like Absolutely Rabbit, Venison Blend, Purely Pork, and Simply Venison that can be helpful for the novel protein diet trial.
-For dry food, try Simply Stella’s Limited Ingredient Kibble which is specifically designed with a limited number of highly digestible ingredients and one single protein source.

 Is there any way to avoid food allergies in pets?